Blade grinder: History

 Blade grinders are a 20th-century innovation that followed the adaptation of propellers to small motorboats.
 Blade grinders exploit a feature of propellers that is undesirable in the propulsion systems of boats and airplanes: the higher the rotation speed, the more energy is spent in shearing and cutting rather than in pushing.
-Rotary lawn mowers were not developed until small engines became powerful enough to run the blades at a speed high enough to cut.

 Commercial blenders were developed in the 1920s.
 With increasing miniaturization of the electric motor, the first consumer blender, the Waring Blendor, was developed in the 1930s, and a canister blender, the Osterizer, entered the market in 1946.
 The first immersion blenders were patented in the 1950s.

 Types

 Coffee grinders

 Special purpose coffee grinders usually are either blade grinders or burr grinders: blade grinders being less expensive and having additional uses, burr grinders giving a better quality of grind.
 Special purpose spice grinders usually are either blade grinders or mortar and pestle (or related tools).

 Low cost coffee blade grinders for use in home kitchens frequently are difficult to clean.
 The Joy of Cooking (1997 edition) suggests a blade grinder may be cleaned by grinding a few tablespoons of sugar then wiping it out.
 Another suggestion is to clean around the blade with a soft brush or a damp cloth.
 Because these blade grinders frequently are used for grinding both coffee beans and spices, cleaning them well is important to prevent unwanted transfer of flavors.
 Some people keep two blade grinders, one for coffee and the other for spices.